Reference Works Online - Facts & Encyclopedias

 - Volume 10: The Future of Sustainability

 Black Thought and Culture contains 1,297 sources with 1,098 authors, covering the non-fiction published works of leading African Americans.
-Includes interviews, journal articles, speeches, essays, pamphlets, letters and other fugitive material.
+Includes interviews, journal articles, speeches, essays, pamphlets, letters and other primary source materials.

 Provides information on many health topics including the medical sciences, food sciences and nutrition, childcare, sports medicine and general health.
 Health Source: Consumer Edition provides access to nearly 80 full text, consumer health magazines.